GoogleCloudDataproc/cloud-dataproc/custom-images/README.md

     (sources in daisy)[https://googlecloudplatform.github.io/compute-image-tools/daisy-workflow-config-spec.html#sources]
 *   **--disk-size**: The size in GB of the disk attached to the VM instance used to build custom image.
 The default is `15` GB.
+*   **--base-image-uri**: The partial image URI for the base Dataproc image.
+The customization script will be executed on top of this image instead of an out-of-the-box Dataproc image.
+This image must be a valid Dataproc image.
+    The format of the partial image URI is the following:
+    "projects/<project_id>/global/images/<image_name>".

 ### Example